Community celebrates San Jose man's 100th birthday with dog parade

 The response was incredible.

-Alison Moore told NBC Bay Area was expecting about 20 to 30 dogs to show up for her dad’s part.
-Instead, she said that about 200 dogs and their owners came by to wish him happy birthday.
+Alison Moore told NBC Bay Area she was expecting about 20 to 30 dogs to show up for her dad’s party.
+Instead, she said that about 200 dogs and their owners came by to wish him a happy birthday.

 Get a weekly recap of the latest San Francisco Bay Area housing news.
 Sign up for NBC Bay Area’s Housing Deconstructed newsletter.